state-of-the-art/aSocial/README.md

 ### License

-Repository and it's content is covered by `Apache v2.0` - so anyone can use it without any concerns.
+Repository and it's content is covered by `GPL v3.0`, so make sure you provide the sources.

 If you will have some time - it will be great to see your changes merged to the original repository - but it's your choice, no pressure.